distanceworkshops/distanceworkshops.github.io/mrds-aug-2021.md

 ## Registration and Payment
 The Registration Fee is 150.00 GBP

-Registration and payment is via the online store at the University of St Andrews.
-To register and pay, please [follow this link](link goes here) and click on the Book Event button.
+Registration will open at the end of May 2021.

 Once you have registered, we will contact you to collect some follow-up information.